Nantahala Farm & Garden

 It is very drought tolerant because it has deep roots.
 But it is better to water it if there is drought.

 Keep well fertilized with manure and other types of nitrogen.
-It also can be fertilized with urine diluted 50:50 with water.
+It can be fertilized with urine diluted 50:50 with water.

 Planting Comfrey

 Bury comfrey roots about 2-3 inches deep.
 In clay soil plant somewhat shallow; in sandy soils plant deeper.
-This is because sandy soils dry out faster than clay soils.

 It likes fast draining soil.
 Do not overwater.
 You can kill plants if the soil is always wet.
 Let soil dry out between watering.
 Comfrey roots rot if there is too much water.

-Dividing Mature Comfrey Plants
+Dividing Mature Plants

+The original plant quickly recovers.
 Only divide plants that are strong and healthy.
-Do not propagate plants with rust, mildew or other problems.

-Plant a Patch of Comfrey, or Add to Pasture
+Plant a Patch, or Add to Pasture

 Rotational grazing is a good method to use so plants have time to rebuild before they are eaten again.